sambacha/oazapfts/README.md

 ## Installation

 ```
-npm install oazapfts
+npm install zgres
 ```

-**NOTE:** With version 3.0.0 oazapfts has become a runtime dependency and the generated code does no longer include all the fetch logic.
+**NOTE:** With version 3.0.0 zgres has become a runtime dependency and the generated code does no longer include all the fetch logic.

 ## Usage

 ```
-oazapfts <spec> [filename]
+zgres <spec> [filename]

 Options:
 --exclude, -e tag to exclude